mdpetters/cee233/index.md

 Late homework will receive no credit.
 An extension may be granted if the student can document extenuating circumstances related to an extensive period of excused absence between the date that the homework assigned and the homework due date.
 In addition, *religious observances* or other *unanticipated life events* may interfere with class attendance and homework submission.
 These *may* qualify for an extension, provided sufficient documentation is presented.

 #### Methods of Student Instruction
-- Slides: Slide deck presentation are used to deliver boilerplate content
+- Slides: Slide deck presentation are used to deliver content
 - Lecture Notes: Handwritten lecture notes are used to deliver key derivations
 - Poll Everywhere: In-class polling questions for formative assessments
 - GitHub Classroom: GitHub Classroom is used for homework projects